denisrosset/contour-plot/README.md

 The `ContourInit` function creates an approximation using three oracle calls (so, the shape is a triangle), and the approximation is returned in a Matlab struct called `state` which can easily be saved to disk (this is why we provide the functions separately to the functions, as they are more difficult to write to disk).

-Subsequent calls to `ContourUpdate` perform a single oracle call to refine the approximation where it is most needed.
+Subsequent calls to `ContourUpdate` perform a single oracle call to refine the approximation where it is most needed (and this update will conveniently not refine the flat parts of the boundary, thus saving time).

 In the `Example.m` file, we show how to perform an iterative refinement of a convex set and display it using `ContourPlot`.
 This last function, `ContourPlot`, takes a `style` struct argument, with the following possible fields: